NYU-CS6015/Class-Materials/README.md

 #### Programming Assignments

-There will be 10 programming assignments.
+There will be 11 programming assignments.
+Lowest programming assignment grade will be dropped.
 Each of them counts as 1% towards the programming assignment grade.

 I will cover fundamental concepts and practical implementation examples in class that will directly relate to the upcoming assignments.
 Programming assignments will be graded based on the programming style covered in class.